BabakAkbari/Slither.io-AI/README.md

-<h1>Slither.io Reinforcement Learning</h1>
+<h1>slither.io Reinforcement Learning</h1>
 <br>
-<a href="https://github.com/BabakAkbari/Slither.io-AI/tree/master/gym-slitherio">gym-slitherio</a> is a gym enviroment for measuring and training an AI'S agent.
+<a href="https://github.com/BabakAkbari/Slither.io-AI/tree/master/gym-slitherio">gym-slitherio</a> is a gym enviroment for measuring and training AI agents.
+This provides a docker based simple gym interface.